Andrea S. Boyles, PhD

 She has taught a broad series of courses in Anthropology, Sociology and Criminal Justice, ranging from Culture and Communication, Family and Intimate Relationships, and the Sociology of Poverty and Conflict to Policing, Victimology, and Ethics in Criminal Justice.

 Dr. Boyles has also taught inmates and correctional officers within the Missouri prison system and presented research on the effects of incarcerated Black parents on children.
-Currently, her research efforts hinge on the interactive effects of race, place, and policing with a manuscript under contract entitled Too Close for Comfort: Race, Place, and Suburban Policing with the University of California Press.
+Currently, her research efforts hinge on the interactive effects of race, place, and policing with a book entitled Race, Place, and Suburban Policing: Too Close for Comfort with the University of California Press.

 Shauntey James, PhD, JD